canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 The fact that anyone can redistribute OSS for free is an obvious barrier for many software vendors who are not engaging the OSS business model.
 Other than nominal charges for distribution on physical media, it is generally not feasible to profit from OSS using the traditional business model of directly selling software licences.
 The lack of direct licensing revenue can also pose a barrier in public sector organizations where “cost recovery” policies are in place.
 Even though OSS may aid numerous public service goals, these do not necessarily help to offset the costs and risks of developing the software.

-It should be noted, however, that for many software projects that government employees may be engaged in, and particularly for government scientists, the economic value of an individual program will be minimal.
+It should be noted, however, that for many software projects in which government employees, and particularly scientists, may be engaged, the economic value of an individual program will be minimal.
 In organizations where there is no established mechanism for selling software, the effort necessary to establish and manage the sale of programs, and to provide the level of support that would be expected in a commercial marketplace, is likely to exceed any potential revenues that may be realized.

 #### Community May Not Coalesce